ietf-wg-alto/draft-alto-oam-yang/design.md

 ## Data Model for ALTO Client Operation and Management

-As shown in {{tree-alto-client}}, the 'alto-client' list contains a list of client-side configurations.
-Each 'alto-client' entry contains the following
+As shown in {{tree-alto-client}}, the 'alto-client' contains a list of client-side configurations.
+Each 'alto-client' entry contains the following data nodes:
-configurations:

 'client-id':
   : A unique identifier that can be referenced by other applications.